OpenMx/OpenMx/docs/source/Regression_Path.rst

         )
     ) # close model

 This ``mxModel`` function can be split into several parts.
 First, we give the model a title.
 The first argument in an ``mxModel`` function has a special function.
 If an object or variable containing an ``MxModel`` object is placed here, then ``mxModel`` adds to or removes pieces from that model.
 If a character string (as indicated by double quotes) is placed first, then that becomes the name of the model.
 Models may also be named by including a ``name`` argument.
-This model is named ``Simple Regression Path Specification``.
+This model is named "Simple Regression Path Specification".

 The next part of our code is the ``type`` argument.
 By setting ``type="RAM"``, we tell OpenMx that we are specifying a RAM model for covariances and means, and that we are doing so using the ``mxPath`` function.
 With this setting, OpenMx uses the specified paths to define the expected covariance and means of our data.

 The third component of our code creates an ``MxData`` object.
-The example above, reproduced here, first references the object where our data is, then uses the ``type`` argument to specify that this is raw data.
+The example above, reproduced here in parts, first references the object where our data is, then uses the ``type`` argument to specify that this is raw data.

 .. code-block:: r